craigphicks/semaphore-task-scheduler-js/archive/README.orig.md

     - Returns the number of currently waiting, yet to be executed, tasks.
   - `getFinishedCount()`
     - Returns the number of currently waiting, yet to be executed, tasks.
-  - `onTaskEnd(callback)`
+  - `onTaskResolved(callback)`
     - The provided callback will be called on each task completion, with the (await denuded) result of each task as callback argument, except in case of exceptions.
-See `onTaskError` for handling exceptions.
+See `onTaskRejected` for handling exceptions.
     - Usage constraints:
       - Not required. (`addTask` returned promise, `WaitAll*` can be used instead.)
       - When used, must be set before first `addTask` call.
       - Callback exceptions will become unhandled exceptions.
       - Callbacks may be async or sync.
 The calling side does not `await` them.
 Sync callbacks should not block.
-  - `onTaskError(callback)`
+  - `onTaskRejected(callback)`
     - The provided callback will be called for each task which throws an exception, with that exception as the callback argument.
-    - Usage constraints: basically the same as those for `onTaskEnd`
+    - Usage constraints: basically the same as those for `onTaskResolved`
   - `onEmpty(callback)`
     - Provide a callback `callback` to be called when the tasks are all complete.
     - A necessary condition to invoke `callback` is that `addEnd()` has been called. `addEnd()` is a guarantee that no more tasks will be added with `addTask(...)`.
 The callback set with `onEmpty` will never be invoked until after `addEnd()` has been called, even if there are no working or waiting tasks left.
     - This provides an alternative to using `async waitAll()`/`async waitAllSettled()`, while not requiring the constructor parameter `useWaitAll` be set to `true`, so there is no risk of memory over-use.
-    - Usage constraints: basically the same as those for `onTaskEnd`
+    - Usage constraints: basically the same as those for `onTaskResolved`
   - `async waitAll()`/`async waitAllSettled()`
     - can only be used when the constructor parameter `useWaitAll` was `true`, which enables an internal queue which will store and keep every task added, even after the task has finished working.
     - CAUTION: using the internal queue will result in ever increasing memory usage.
 If that is a problem then alternatives are:
       - use the promises returned by `addTask`, and an `onEmpty` callback.
-      - use callbacks via `onTaskEnd`, `onTaskError`, and `onEmpty`.
+      - use callbacks via `onTaskResolved`, `onTaskRejected`, and `onEmpty`.
       - use the asynchronous iterator paradigm provided with the seperate `AsyncIter` class in this same package.
     - Constraints on usage:
       - Neither required, nor mutually exclusive of other interface methods.